-- Pollutographs were generated by routing the 3- month and 12-month design storm flows generated at CSO 218 through the Bucklin Point WWTF with the rest of the structures left the same as in Phase II. - The Bucklin Point WWTF has primary and secondary treatment capacities of 46MGD and 116MGD, respectively.
+• Pollutographs were generated by routing the 3- month and 12-month design storm flows generated at CSO 218 through the Bucklin Point WWTF with the rest of the structures left the same as in Phase II.

+• The Bucklin Point WWTF has dry weather and wet weather treatment capacities of 46MGD and 116MGD, respectively.
 It was assumed that once the primary treatment capacity is exceeded, all incoming flows in excess of the primary treatment capacity effectively became a CSO.